qcq/WeChat/README.md

 1. need add log system which can indicate the issue.
 2. add web spider to grab the e-book from other web site(outer site).
 3. add docker, which can support redis or leveldb or mysql to store the data.
-4. to the direction of micro-service architecture evolution.
+4. to the direction of **micro-service architecture** evolution. https://linux.cn/article-7584-1.html
+5. need db as a bridge to communicte between threads, in current situation can use simple *shared data* to communicate with each other, should consider communicate **by DB or micro-service**.

 ## Note: